AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ### Rates

-You receive a default allotment of Generative actions.

-See the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) to learn about default Generative actions entitlements.
+You receive a default allotment of [!DNL Generative Actions] as outlined in the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html).

 >[!NOTE]
 >